 Smith & Egge also had premises at 16 East 14 Street, New York, under the Smith & Egge Manufacturing Co.
 They made automatic button hole attachments for normal sewing machines at the plant.
 Eventually they would have businesses all over the world.

-At first Bill and Fred did not make sewing machines but locks for letterboxes and they won several government contracts.
+At first Bill and Fred did not make sewing machines but tamper proof locks concentrating on small locks for things like letterboxes and lockers.
+They won several government contracts with their Giant padlock, not because it was a large padlock but because it had giant strength.
 All this helped their expanding empire and before long they became successful business men and entrepreneurs turning their manufacturing hands to anything that would make them money.

 Would anybody out there in Internet land have a picture of either of our men?
 I would love a copy: email@example.com